LiF-x/lifxmod.com/index.md

 ---
 ![](/uploads/lifx-lightgrey-logo.png)

-# Life is Feudal: Extended (LiFx)
+# Life is Feudal: Extended (LiFx){: .fs-9 }

-{: .fs-9 }

 All the documentation you need to make your mods compatible with the LiFx framework.
-Made to be easy both for developers and users
-{: .fs-6 .fw-300 }
+Made to be easy both for developers and users{: .fs-6 .fw-300 }

 [Download server framework](/docs/Releases/server-mod/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Get YoLauncher](https://yolauncher.app){: .btn .fs-5 .mb-4 .mb-md-0 }